konstan/node-cljs-test/README.md

 ## Problems

-You **cannot** set the variable XXX in your environment.
+You **cannot** set the variable `TIMBRE_NS_BLACKLIST` in your login profile or your environment.
 If you do, then the message to standard output will end up in the code!

 This will be the message when you try to run the code:

 ```
 $ node entrypoint.js